guinea7pig/wiisaber/README.md

-use this as a place to test grrlib functoins before they go in saiiber
+## this used to be a project simmalar to saiiber but know is testing out grrlib function whene i eventully add grrlib to saiiber